intmainreturn00/grapi/README.md

 * getSearchResults
 * getAllReviews

-I’m currently adding the rest of the methods, so if you have feature requests or pull requests or just a comments - open an issue and will try to help you.
+I’m currently adding the rest of the methods, so if you have feature requests or pull requests or just a comments - open an issue and I will try to help you.
 RFC.

 If you’d like the work, star this repo ⭐️ or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) ☕️